The Erha deepwater development, including the Erha field and Erha North satellite field, was completed in 2006.

 Subsea 7 subcontracted Trelleborg to supply its Vikotherm S1 silicone thermal insulation solution for the project’s oil and gas flowlines.
 Detailed engineering for the modifications to the FPSO and field’s subsea system as part of the project were performed by Technip’s affiliate, Crestech.

 Subsea production systems comprised of five subsea production trees, two water injection trees, three manifolds, production and topside controls, and associated equipment were supplied by Cameron Offshore Systems Nigeria.

 The company further subcontracted Aveon Offshore to perform the fabrication and load-out of these subsea production systems.

 Seadrill was awarded a $497m contract to provide its West Saturn drillship for operations at the project site for a period of two years, which is extendable by one year.

-West African Ventures was contracted to install certain manifolds and provide a DP3 accommodation vessel and a number of ancillary marine support vessels for the project.
+West African Ventures was contracted to install certain manifolds and provide a DP3 accommodation vessel as well as ancillary marine support vessels for the project.

 In March 2013, Aker Solutions was awarded the contract to supply the umbilicals for the project.
 Comprised of two dynamic and two static steel tube umbilicals, they cover a total length of 16.5km.

 Engineering, procurement and construction (EPC) contractors for the FPSO, tieback systems and subsea system were Saipem, Acergy Services, and Cameron International, respectively.
 The FPSO was towed to the project site by Giant Marine.

 Saipem subcontracted Malaysia Shipyard and Engineering (MSE) and Sembawang Marine Offshore Engineering (SMOE, Sembcorp Marine) for the fabrication, integration, pre-commissioning and commissioning of the FPSO’s topsides modules.